 Q: If I save my work on a lab computer, how long will it remain on that workstation?

 A: If you are using one of our Dell computers, your files will remain until you logout of the machine when your session is over.
 Your files will remain on the Macintosh workstations when you logout, but will be deleted throughout the semester when we re-image the lab.
 We recommend not using our computers as long-term storage devices and suggest that you invest in a USB flash drive, portable hard drive, or burn your files to a CD or DVD.
-Most of these items are for sale at the Help Desk.

 Q: Do you have to reserve a computer?